The HUB-Robeson Center and Student Legal Services offer free limited notary services.

-Please understand that the notaries may not be able to notarize your document(s) due to various reasons/restrictions/limitations or unavailability; the decision to notarize a document is solely at the discretion of the Notary and he/she reserves the right to refuse to notarize a document for any reason.
+Please understand that the notaries may not be able to notarize your document(s) due to various reasons, restrictions, limitations, or unavailability; the decision to notarize a document is solely at the discretion of the notary and the notary reserves the right to refuse to notarize a document for any reason.
 Some examples of documents that cannot be notarized by these offices are as follows:

 - Vehicle titles – these documents may be presented to AAA or Tri-County Tag in State College.

-- Real estate closing/mortgage/refinancing documents/anything related to wills– due to the volume and time associated with processing these documents.
+- Real estate closing, mortgage, or refinancing documents – due to the volume and time associated with processing these documents.

 - Penn State diplomas or transcripts – certified copies of these documents must be requested through the Registrar’s office.

 - Other diplomas or transcripts - certified copies of these documents can be requested from the issuing institution.

 - I-9 or other citizenship or immigration documents.